w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 };
 ```

-An IdP can alternatively call the IdP Sign-in Status API via JS calls through
+Alternatively, an IdP can call the IdP Sign-in Status API via JS calls through
 the static functions `navigator.recordSignedIn({idp: true})` and
 `navigator.recordSignedOut({idp: true})`.
 These are to be called from the IDP's
-origin, and marks the current origin as signed in or signed out.
+origin, and mark the current origin as signed in or signed out.

 ```idl
 [Exposed=Window]